bkper/bkper-subledger-bot/README.md

 The Subledger Bot connects child books with parent ones, rolling up the Subledger transactions into the parent General Ledger.

-Groups in the Subledger become accounts in the general ledger, allowing the Subledger a more granular control as well as its user access to only a subset of accounts.
+Accounts or Groups in the Subledger are associated to Accounts in the general ledger, allowing the Subledger a more granular control as well as its user access to only a subset of accounts.

 <p align="center">
   <img src='https://docs.google.com/drawings/d/e/2PACX-1vTWp1BE5LOoDhu93XiUGg4pverXcHMVQXHyBrd9Q2scAtxixwnlXDI1dioPCswV9VGZW_5gRMPnq1K3/pub?w=3084&h=2676' alt='Bkper Tax Bot in action'/>